 People mistake support with firmness, but it’s different.
-It is a general and subjective feel while support is more objective and depends on upper layer properties of your bed.
-A mattress with good support will keep your spine aligned properly in most sleeping positions and will not cause pressure points.
+It is a general and subjective feel while support is more of a quality standard that depends on upper layer properties of your bed.
+A mattress with good support should keep your spine aligned properly in most sleeping positions and will not cause pressure points.

 Comfort, on the other hand, means that when you lie down, it feels relaxing and relieves pressure and pain.

 Most people prefer to sleep cool.
 And it’s even more important for men to sleep in a colder environment.
 The term “sleeps cool” or “cooling mattress” doesn’t always mean that these products use active cooling technology.
 It can mean that the material and construction doesn’t retain heat.